Do’s and Don’ts for Family Portraits

 3. Understand that for a toddler or a baby, portrait sessions are incredibly over stimulating.
 The camera, the stranger, the sitting still, the smiling, and the expectations are exhausting and foreign.
 Be patient.

 4. Know there will be breaks.
 Family portraits are exhausting for all of us and I’m very sensitive to the fact that children need breaks!
-It is NOT an hour of posing.
+It is NOT 20-30 minutes of posing.
 There will be time for snacks, running, and playing during the session.

 DON’T